majesty-analytics/IBM-DS-Proj-1/README.md

 # IBM-DS-Proj-1
-My first try at creating something in GH
+My first try at creating something in GH.
 This is just a testing repository for my IBM Data Science Course